-Increasingly, transgender youth and adults are undergoing (or planning) gender-affirming surgery and taking masculinizing or feminizing hormones.
-If they have cancer, these treatments can have implications for their care, and cancer treatments in turn can have implications for their gender-affirming care.
+If transgender youth and adults are undergoing (or planning) gender-affirming surgery, taking masculinizing or feminizing hormones, and they have cancer, these treatments can have implications for their care.
+Cancer treatments in turn can have implications for their gender-affirming care.

 Oncologists should take gender identity into account in making decisions about cancer treatment.
 This starts with a respectful and open discussion.